replicate/replicate-javascript/README.md

 // ['https://replicate.delivery/pbxt/RoaxeXqhL0xaYyLm6w3bpGwF5RaNBjADukfFnMbhOyeoWBdhA/out-0.png']
 ```

-To run a model that takes a file input,
+To run a model that takes a file input, host the file at a publicly accessible HTTPS URL, or
-convert its data into a base64-encoded data URI:
+convert the file data into a base64-encoded data URI:

 ```js
 import { promises as fs } from "fs";